GoogleCloudPlatform/freshpod/README.md

-# `<name-tbd>`
+# `podfresh`

-This tool automatically restarts Pods when the image they use is rebuilt or updated.
+podfresh automatically restarts Pods when the image they use is rebuilt or updated.
+It’s suitable for single-instance Kubernetes clusters, such as [Minikube].

-It's especially useful for [Minikube] and it can be deployed to Minikube as a Pod.

-It works by listening to docker-engine image tag events and killing the Pods running with the image.
-Make sure to use a high-level workload controller (such as [Deployment])
+It works by listening to docker-engine image tag events, and deletes the Pods running an updated image.
+It assumes that the deleted Pods will be replaced with new ones.
+Therefore you should use a high-level controller such as [Deployment], and not use Pods directly in your manifests.

 [Minikube]: https://github.com/kubernetes/minikube
 [Deployment]: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/